fabiobosisio/am/docs/cmds.md

-# AM editor: Automerge file command line editor
+# RWAM: Command line reader and editor for JSON Automerge files

-- `node am.js`
+- `node rwam.js`

 ```
-Am Editor v0.1.0
+RWAM v0.1.0

-AM is a editor that uses Automerge commands to manipulate files in this format via the command line.
+RWAM is a command line JSON Automerge files reader and editor

 Usage:
-    node am.js <file> init
+    node rwam.js <file> init
-    node am.js <file> <path>... <mode> <op>
+    node rwam.js <file> <path>... <mode> <op>
+    node rwam.js help

+Help:
+    Displays this manual

 File:
-    Filename without extension.
+    Filename

 Path:
-    field <fld>    Indicates the field to be accessed.
+    field <fld>    Indicates the field to be accessed
     |
-    index <idx>    Indicates the index of the accessed field, if it is an array type field.
+    index <idx>    Indicates the index of the accessed field, if it is an array type field

 Mode:
-    read           Enables read mode, in which case it is not necessary to include operations.
+    read           Enables read mode, in which case it is not necessary to include operations
     |
     write          Enables editor mode, it is necessary to include the desired operation (<op>)